3dlg-hcvc/SemLayoutDiff/README.md

 - `--checkpoint`: Path to trained APM model (use pretrained or your trained model)
 - For custom data inference, use `configs/apm/inference_customize.yaml`

 **Output:** Generated 3D scenes are saved as JSON files containing object positions, orientations, scales, and semantic categories.
+The rendering instruction to render the scenestate file with our STK will be released soon!

 ## 📈 Evaluation